 - i) That a higher rate in the original tender was not accepted against other lower quotations in consideration of the earlier delivery; and - ii) That there is no falling trend in prices for this item as evidenced from the fact that, in the intervening period, neither orders have been placed at rates lower than this contract nor any tender been opened where such rates have been received even though the tender is not yet decided.
 In cases of certain raw material supplies, where prices are linked to the PVC, extension may be granted even in case of a falling trend in price indices, since the purchaser's interests are protected by the price variation mechanism.
-However, in such cases it should be ensured that extensions are done with the denial clause.
+However, in such cases it should ensured extensions done with be that are the denial clause.